What Is Social Advertising?

 As a hub for wedding, cooking, and fashion ideas, Pinterest has a mostly female user base.
 Users are free to “pin” ideas they like.
 Including sponsored content, to their own boards for connected users to see and share.
 In addition, a majority of users (55%) say they use Pinterest specifically to shop, even if they wait to purchase.
 But 98% have tried new things they discovered on the platform.

 Advertisers can target customers, people who’ve engaged their brand on Pinterest, previous website visitors, and/or “act-alike” audiences based on their interests, Pinterest search keywords (with tools such as match types, negative keywords, and search term reports), demographics, location, language(s), and digital device(s).

 Note: When users pin these ads to their boards, the ads’ “Promoted” tags disappear.

 Instagram is a highly visual platform with more than 800 million monthly users and 25 million business profiles.
-Half of Instagram users follow one or more brands, 60% have learned about a new product or service through the platform, and 70% have searched Instagram for a particular business.
+Half of the Instagram users follow one or more brands.
+But 60% have learned about a new product or service through the platform.
+And 70% have searched Instagram for a particular business.

 Instagram Targeting Capabilities

 Targeting options include location, demographics, interests, and behaviors.
-Advertisers can build custom audiences (current customers) and/or lookalike audiences (prospects) based on any combination of criteria, or they can use Instagram’s automated targeting tool.
+But also advertisers can build custom audiences (current customers) and/or lookalike audiences (prospects) based on any combination of criteria.
+Or, they can use Instagram’s automated targeting tool.

 Types of Instagram Ads

 Google App Campaigns offers broad reach and visibility.
-Google takes advertisers’ text and creative elements from their Google play store listing to create and deploy ads across a variety of channels including Google search, Google Play, YouTube, websites, and other apps.
-As of this year, Google App Campaigns has helped drive 17+ billion app installs.
+They take advertisers’ text and creative elements from their Google play store listing to create and deploy ads across a variety of channels.
+Including Google search, Google Play, YouTube, websites, and other apps.
+As of this year, Google App Campaigns have helped drive 17+ billion app installs.

 Google App Campaigns Targeting Capabilities